GoraNetwork/doc/draft.md

 (smart contracts) to interact with the outside world.
 Getting financial information from high-quality providers, extracting arbitrary data from public pages, calling online APIs or running Web Assembly code off-chain - is all made possible by Gora.
 To maintain security and trust, Gora relies on decentralization.
 A network of independent Gora nodes executes requested operations in parallel and certifies the outcome via reliable consensus procedure.
-This document is aimed at developers working with blockchains that already use Gora, or companies interested in adding Gora capabilities to a blockchain they manage.
+This document is aimed at developers working with EVM-compatible blockchains that already use Gora, or companies interested in adding Gora capabilities to a blockchain they manage.
 Therefore it will focus on developer experience as well as technical description of the current Gora offering.
-Gora help on running Gora nodes on Algorand support, please refer to Gora legacy documentation.
+For help on running Gora nodes or development on the Algorand platform, please refer to Gora legacy documentation.

 |**Gora structure and workflow overview**|
 |:--:|